PTM-POSE Reference#

 - ptm_pose.analyze.summarize.combine_outputs(spliced_ptms, altered_flanks, report_removed_annotations=True, include_stop_codon_introduction=False, remove_conflicting=True, **kwargs)[source]#

-Given the spliced_ptms (differentially included) and altered_flanks (altered flanking sequences) dataframes obtained from project and flanking_sequences modules, combine the two into a single dataframe that categorizes each PTM by the impact on the PTM site
+- Given the spliced_ptms (differentially included) and altered_flanks (altered flanking sequences) dataframes obtained from project and flanking_sequences modules, combine the two into a single dataframe that categorizes each PTM by the impact on the PTM site - Parameters:

 - spliced_ptms: pd.DataFrame